Multi-Tenancy allows you to configure Kpow to restrict visibility of Kafka resources.

 The primary use for multi-tenancy is to provide different views of Kafka resources to different teams within your organisation.

-Includes or excludes Connect or Schema resource in their entirety (more granular control shortly)
+- Include or exclude Connect or Schema resource in their entirety

 The secondary use is to exclude groups and topics of no interest to your organisation.